mousecpn/RVM_classification_prml/README.md

 After several iteration, you can see some of the element in A matrix go infinity.

-It means that the corresponding trainging sample is useless in this classification task.
+It means that the corresponding training sample is useless in this classification task.